crowdconnected/crowdconnected-spm-integration/README.md

 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
 <string>YOUR DESCRIPTIVE TEXT HERE</string>
 ```
-In the best suitable place/slow in your app, ask the user for location permission.
+In the best suitable place in your app, ask the user for location permission.
 ```
 let locationManager = CLLocationManager() locationManager..requestAlwaysAuthorization()